weDevsOfficial/wedocs-plugin/readme.txt

 🎉 ⭐  [Upgrade to weDocs Pro now!](https://wedocs.co/pricing/)  🎉 ⭐

-Well, weDocs got you covered.
-You can now do all of these tasks smartly and efficiently in minutes.
-It’s the best knowledge base and documentation plugin for WordPress.
+weDocs is a comprehensive knowledgebase (KB Articles) and documentation plugin for WordPress.
 Create great-looking documentation and organize it beautifully on your website.

-** Why weDocs is the best docs plugin for WordPress ** Apart from creating a knowledgebase for your products, weDocs gives you role-based permission management options, a central dashboard to manage documents, migration options to transfer data, pre-built design templates for your documentation page, and more.
+## Why weDocs is the best docs plugin for WordPress?
+Apart from creating a knowledgebase for your products, weDocs gives you role-based permission management options, a central dashboard to manage documents, migration options to transfer data, pre-built design templates for your documentation page, and more.

 🎉 Introducing the Next Gen of weDocs - The Ultimate WordPress Documentation Plugin